Human Trafficking is the Second-largest organized crime in the world IT has become a bigger Business than Drug Trafficking.

 By its very nature, human trafficking is something that is not publicly identified, so how can quantify how much corruption is taking place?
 I am not sure that there is a real answer to that question.
 You cannot measure what you cannot see.
 We have no doubt that human trafficking takes place wherever someone sees there is a need for cheap labor, sex, and money; therefore, it exists in every country in the world.
 Many organizations around the world have taken on extensive research projects to attempt to identify the scope of the problem, none have been completely successful.
 Most all of the reports have been questioned as to reliability and accuracy, as should be expected due to the reason above.
 With that being said, multiple reports point to India as a “source, destination, and transit country.”
 The huge population and location seem to be contributing factors to this statement.
 It is less liking that someone would be caught trafficking among the population.
 The number of borders India shares with its neighbors adds to the problem.
 China, Nepal, Bangladesh, and Pakistan all have been identified as countries with a significant amount of human trafficking.
 It is also arguable that many industries in India require manual labor, which is also a factor.

 NGOs and human rights activists are left to fill the void of the government’s negligence.
 Without a significant amount of funds, how much of an impact can NGOs have?
 On individual lives, their impacts are huge, but when you look at society as a whole, the crisis is too big; the Indian government must step up and address this issue.
+So just who is being trafficked?

 The report says that women are 66 percent of the victims, followed by young girls at 13 percent, men at 12 percent, and young boys at 9 percent.